-- Orange flags require escalation to the direct manager (in most cases, the Chief Product Officer).
+- Orange flags require escalation to the direct manager (the Product Manager’s Lead Product Manager or the Chief Product Officer).
 The Product Manager should work with the direct manager to manage the deviation.

 - Red and Black flags must be immediately escalated to all senior leadership members (CPO, CEO and CTO).
 Red and Black flags are reserved for major deviations and require immediate attention.

 By default, a new flag will always have a status of